Sponge cakes can be tricky and for some folks perfect sponge cake is still a mystery.

 - Never open the oven door to check on the cake until towards the end.

-EXTRA TIP: use a stand mixer to the eggs.
-You can still do it just as well with hand-held one.
+EXTRA TIP: use a stand mixer to beat the eggs.
+But you can still do it just as well with hand-held one.

 Now your turn 😉